crflynn/sklearn-instrumentation/docs/class_instrumentation.rst

 **Class** instrumentation allows you to instrument any ``sklearn`` compatible class which is a component of an estimator instance (or its metaestimator hierarchy).

-Instead of crawling modules and submodules as in package instrumentation, class instrumentation crawls the estimator's hierarchy, instrumenting only objects' classes which are a subclass of ``sklearn.base.BaseEstimator`` that are already imported.
-Only the classes which are used by the instance are instrumented.
+Class instrumentation crawls the estimator instance's hierarchy, instrumenting only the objects' classes which subclasses of ``sklearn.base.BaseEstimator``.

-This is similar to **estimator** instrumentation, except we instrument the estimators' classes rather than the estimator instances.
+This is similar to **instance** instrumentation, except we instrument the estimators' classes rather than the estimator instances.
+Class instrumentation is ideal when performing fit operations, due to the copying/cloning that sometimes happens within sklearn metaestimators.

 In general, **class** instrumentation will be faster and consume less memory than **package** instrumentation.